morganblevins/scanning-photocurrent-microscope/MLS203_EMI.md

 Here is an updated picture of the setup (current two PCBs stacked since I have to soldier a new m.2 connector on the verion2 mainboards (version 1 was too small):
 ![image](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/56c387b6-159b-436a-a487-a3b143609f13)

-First ever attempt with the board suspended, I used the PbTaSe2_052323-4 chip.
+First ever attempt with the board suspended, using the laser and illuminating the PbTaSe2_052323-4 chip.
 Actually looks like I'm getting a signal, but I'm going to now modify the code to measure reflection simultaneously.

 ![image](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/ccef4f0e-2a42-46ee-b2f1-f199438e965d)

 ![PbTaSe2_052323-4_SPCM_result_2024-05-30-2130](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/cd6f70bd-fdc7-446d-badc-d35d9f423a94)

-I don't intially recognize this shape, it does kind of appear to be the flake and electrode interface.
-I am now running a measurement over the same area but with no laser on to get a control.
+I don't intially recognize this shape, it does kind of appear to be the flake and electrode interface BUT I believe it is actually EMI.
+I will next run a measurement over the same area but with no laser on to get a control.

+![NoLaser_SPCM_result_2024-05-30-1000](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/b1894429-7955-4872-906d-bc582d16f01b)

 Uh oh, so I do see a sort of statified current measurement coming through in the same way.
 I just put my hand in between the board and stage and saw the signal dip.
 Gonna go get the EMI shielding from Thorlabs.

-The lines that aren't with the trend are when I tried to place the EMI shield/ put my hand in front:
+The lines in the plots above that aren't with the trend are when I tried to place the EMI shield/ put my hand in front.

-![NoLaser_SPCM_result_2024-05-30-1000](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/b1894429-7955-4872-906d-bc582d16f01b)
+Notes on trying to mitigate EMI:

-EMI sheilding from ThorLabs does not seem to help at all.My hand is more effective.
+- EMI sheilding from ThorLabs does not seem to help at all (at least the 1 layer I used).
+My hand is more effective.
+- Distance from stage makes it better

-Reconfirmed that distance between board and stage is really helping -- signal goes WAY up when they are close, despite low velocity.
+- Reconfirmed that distance between board and stage is really helping -- signal goes WAY up when they are close, despite low velocity.

-recall that i even picked up bad signals when measuring a resister as it was moved on the stage.
+- Recall that I even picked up bad signals when measuring a resister as it was moved on the stage, so it does not seem to be an issue with my PbTaSe2 sample.

-Motion vs. EMI. distance from stage makes it better-.
-EMI?

 ![image](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/28a807bf-7270-464e-8166-eaaa981ae188)

 ![LaserOn_10inup_SPCM_result_2024-05-30-1000](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/0739b5db-e1d8-4912-8ae9-d1875ef616f0)